Department of Liberal Arts Chair, Professor of English

 Ph.D., University of Cincinnati; M.A., St. Louis University; B.A., College of Mount St. Joseph

-Dr. Barkley is a professor and chair of the Department of English and Modern Languages at the Mount.
-She teaches courses in literature and communication, among them, African American Writers, Meet Me at the Theater, In Their Own Voices, News Writing, and Feature Writing.
-Professor Barkley also team-teaches several interdisciplinary courses, including The Cincinnati Arts Scene and United Nations Millennium Development Goal: Global and Local.
+Dr. Barkley is a Professor of English and Chair of the Department of Liberal Arts at the Mount.
+She teaches courses in literature and writing, among them, African American Writers, Meet Me at the Theater, In Their Own Voices: American Autobiography, Letters and Memoirs, Advanced Compostion, and Feature Writing.
+Professor Barkley also teaches several interdisciplinary courses, including The Cincinnati Arts Scene and United Nations Sustainable Development Goal: Global and Local.

 Dr. Barkley holds a Ph.D. in English from the University of Cincinnati (1998), an M.A. in American Studies from St. Louis University (1976), and a B.A. in English from the College of Mount St. Joseph (1970).
-She is author of four books: Life After Death: Practical Help for the Widowed, Loving the Everyday: Meditations for Moms, Woman to Woman: Seeing God in Daily Life, and When You Are a Godparent, and has written numerous feature articles.
+She is author of four books--Life After Death: Practical Help for the Widowed, Loving the Everyday: Meditations for Moms, Woman to Woman: Seeing God in Daily Life, and When You Are a Godparent--as well as numerous feature articles.

 Professor Barkley was named the 2000 Carnegie Foundation for the Advancement of Teaching/CASE Ohio Professor of the Year.

 Among her passions are the Cincinnati arts scene, ballet (she takes a class every Saturday morning), and her grandchildren.